aat440hz/RFIDCopy-M5StickCPlus2/README.md

 ## Overview

 This RFID Cloner project is designed for the M5StickC Plus2, a portable and versatile ESP32-based development kit with a built-in display.
-The project allows you to read and clone MIFARE Classic RFID cards using an MFRC522 RFID module and the M5StickC Plus.
+The project allows you to read and clone MIFARE Classic RFID cards using an MFRC522 RFID module and the M5StickC Plus2.

 ## Features